MagnaCapax/nodeAgent/README.md

 # nodeAgent

 ## Overview
 nodeAgent is a privacy-first monitoring daemon tailored for bare-metal servers operated by Pulsed Media / Magna Capax Finland Oy.
 It captures hardware health and utilization signals required for fleet operations while keeping raw data on the node.
-Only essential rollups are transmitted to the nodeAgentCollector service, typically reachable on the local IPv4 /24 at the `.2` address.
+Only essential rollups are transmitted to the nodeAgentCollector service (maintained in a separate repository), typically reachable on the local IPv4 /24 at the `.2` address.
 The agent is designed to live in `/opt/mcxNodeAgent`, run via cron-backed collection routines, and operate without distro-specific assumptions.

 Operators retain full control: removing `/opt/mcxNodeAgent` (or `/opt/nodeAgent` on legacy deployments) disables telemetry immediately.